yanshay/spoolease-docs/docs/30-quickstart/18-basic-usage-flows.md

 3. During the linking process, **weigh the spool** using SpoolEase Scale (if available).

 4. **Calibrate pressure advance** (optional).
    Perform calibration using your slicer.
-Once calibration is complete, open the spool’s inventory record and select the appropriate pressure advance configuration for your printers and nozzles.
+Once calibration is complete, edit the spool’s inventory record and select the appropriate pressure advance setting for your printers and nozzles.

 5. **Encode the tag** (optional).
    This writes the current spool information to the NFC tag, allowing you to view it by scanning with a mobile phone.
-   Encoding is a snapshot—future changes in the inventory will not appear automatically.
+   Encoding is a snapshot — future changes in the inventory will not appear automatically.
-   You can repeat encoding anytime to refresh the tag with updated information.
+   You can repeat encoding anytime to update the tag with the latest spool information.

 ---